Best Weather Apps for iPhone & Android

 For International weather info, check out WeatherUnderground’s separate iPad-only WunderStation app.
 It collects real-time data directly from 37,000 personal weather stations across the world.
 You can take a look at plenty of historic data, too.
 And if you have family around the globe, you can set severe weather alerts for any station to stay in touch.

 You can download the free ad-supported WeatherUnderground app for iOS on the Apple App Store and for Android devices via Google Play.
 You can download WunderStation for the iPad on the Apple App Store.
+Ads can be disabled via an in-app purchase of $1.99 per year.

 Top Allergy Forecaster: Zyrtec AllergyCast